WolffunGame/UnityUIManager/README.md

     <img width="60%" src="https://user-images.githubusercontent.com/47441314/137632986-f5727a42-4c27-48aa-930d-e7b0673b978f.png">
 </p>

-In addition, regular expressions can be used for the `Partner Page Identifier Regex`.
+In addition, regular expressions can be used for the `Partner Screen Identifier Regex`.
 And if multiple animations are set, they will be evaluated in order from top.

 #### Screen transition animation and drawing order